kiegroup/kie-cloud-operator/README.md

 ```console
 oc create -f subscription.yaml
 ```
-On OpenShift go to your project (e.g. max) to see your subscription and your operator, this could take a variable time to be visible.
+On OpenShift go to your project (e.g. my-namespace) to see your subscription and your operator, this could take a variable time to be visible.